 The lab report is one of the most difficult academic documents a student has to write each semester.
 Even though there’s a format given for lab report writing, some professors are still hoping for something different even though the goal of lab reports is still the same.
-In a matter of fact, what most professors want to see in your lab report is not only the correct answer on each experiment that was accomplished but how you explain the details in your paper based on how you understood the concepts behind the experiment.
+In fact, what most professors want to see in your lab report is not only the correct answer on each experiment that was accomplished but also how you explain the details in your paper based on how you understood the concepts behind the experiment.

 Aside from this, you also need to avoid the following lab report writing mistakes that could to your professor giving you an F.

 Declaring in the results that it is “human error”

 Writing “human error” in your results means you are incompetent.
 Professors already know what the result will be, and it is not human error.
 When you declare such, it only reflects how lazy you are to compare the expected results with those you’ve obtained.

 Not giving an analysis of the experimental error

 The problem of some lab report writers is that they tend to shortcut everything by summarizing the facts without explaining why that is that.
 If the experiment was within the tolerance by any chance, the difference from the ideal should be accounted for.
 If perhaps, the flaws in the result are due to the wrong choice of experimental design, you still have to explain why it happens.
 Your professors deserve to know.